Arsalan-Habib/discord-bot/README.md

 # discord-bot
-A discord bot for helping manage channels.
+DESC: A discord bot for helping manage channels.

 A small discord bot built on node-js using the dicord.js library.